Not all pets need year-round treatment

 How often does my pet need flea and worm treatment?

-This will depend on which treatment your pet is on as most treatments protect for various time frames.
+This will depend on which treatment your pet is on as different treatments protect for different time frames.